Jagadeeshftw/Jagadeeshftw/README.md

 - ☁️ **Passion:** Immersed in the world of blockchain, with a focus on Ethereum and Solana.

-- 💬 **Expertise:** Feel free to ask me anything about cryptocurrencies, Bitcoin, and blockchain technologies.
+- 💬 **Expertise:** Feel free to ask me anything about cryptocurrencies, Bitcoin, Defi and blockchain technologies.

 - 📫 **Contact:** Don't hesitate to reach out at jagadeesh26062002@gmail.com.